Short butterfly spread with calls

 Maximum risk

-In the example above, the difference between the lowest and center strike prices is 5.00, and the net credit received is 1.25, not including commissions.
-The maximum risk, therefore, is 3.75 less commissions.
+In the example below, the difference between the lowest and center strike prices is 5.00, and the net credit received is 1.25, not including commissions.
+The maximum risk, therefore, is 3.75, not including commissions.

 Breakeven stock price at expiration